 About Willow Brook

 Willow Brook is a K-4th grade Title 1 elementary school located on the west side of Oak Ridge.
-Willow Brook was established in 1944 and is the only original elementary school in its original building in the city.
-Currently Willow Brook has 480 students.
+Willow Brook was established in 1949.
+Currently Willow Brook’s enrollment hovers around 400 students.
 The vision and mission of Willow Brook is for student thinking and learning.
 Willow Brook offers many unique programs to help fulfill the vision and mission.

 Willow Brook Promise: As a Willow Brook student I will do my best to be honest, to be courteous, to be respectful, to be responsible and to be a hard worker at all times.